Flooding Info

 Click HERE to view Carnation's Flood Hazard Development Permit

 Permitting in the City of Carnation is handled by the Community Economic Development Department.
-For questions regarding permits, see the contact information of the CED Principal below:
+For questions regarding permits, see the contact information of the CED Manager below:

 • beth.offeman@carnationwa.gov